Share research materials

 If you are transferring tangible research materials from MIT to another institution, you are encouraged to have a material transfer agreement (MTA) in place prior to transferring your material.
 If you are transferring tangible research materials from MIT to a company, you are strongly encouraged to have an MTA in place prior to transferring your material.
 An authorized member of the TLO must sign the MTA.
 Please contact the TLO to speak with one of our licensing officers regarding transferring your material.

 To receive materials from third parties, please submit an online incoming MTA request.
 Completion of this form allows the TLO to evaluate the MTA with respect to MIT policy, funding source obligations, and any other obligations under MTAs with other parties.
-Please include the OSP/SAPweb account number for the funding sources.
+Please include the RAS/SAPweb account number for the funding sources.